-*The casting of special pile/well foundations, wherever required, shall be in the scope of the Bidder.
-The design shall be in the *scope of bidder/provided by POWERGRID.
-If the bidder does not have necessary experience and is not meeting the qualifying requirements specified herein, some other agencies meeting the qualifying requirements may be engaged by the bidder for the casting of pile/well foundations.

-or

-*In case of special type pile or well foundations, some other contractor may be engaged by the Employer for casting of foundations.
-However, the Bidder shall be responsible for all the necessary co-ordination with the special foundation Contractor including stub-setting/fixing of base plate with anchor bolt.

-(This clause will be inserted if special pile/well foundations are covered under the scope of work)

-*The scope of the package shall inter-alia include supervision of stringing works at site as per the approved procedure during the entire period of stringing.
+The scope of the package shall inter-alia include supervision of stringing works at site as per the approved procedure during the entire period of stringing.
 The stringing works including installation of HTLS conductor & its fittings & accessories shall be supervised by a team of supplier’s engineers/ supervisory staff/ workmen already experienced in stringing work associated with the type of HTLS conductor being supplied.
 The bidder shall furnish experience details of the engineers/ supervisory staff proposed to be deployed.
 The supplier shall coordinate with the line contractor and train their workers.
 Site visit for supervision shall be carried out as per instructions of POWERGRID.
 Charges for supervision (including supervision by core manufacturer, if required) shall be deemed to be included in the total quoted price.
 The HTLS Conductor and associated Clamps & accessories covered in this package shall be supplied complete in all respects, including all components, fittings and accessories which are necessary or are usual for their efficient performance and satisfactory maintenance under the various operating and atmospheric conditions.
 The supplier shall be responsible for ensuring compatibility with associated fittings and accessories and satisfactory performance of complete conductor system (alongwith associated fittings and accessories) for continuous operation at the designed continuous operating temperature of the offered HTLS conductor.
 Such parts shall be deemed to be within the scope of the Contract, whether specifically included or not in the Specification or in the Contract Schedules.
 The Supplier shall not be eligible for any extra charges for any additional fittings/ associated parts, components, if required based on site conditions & for satisfactory performance of complete conductor system.